EN

 Herniated disc

-With a herniated disc, the disc’s nucleus pulposus (the soft centre of the disc) breaches the annulus fibrosus (the tough exterior) and slips out of place.
+With a herniated disc, the disc’s nucleus pulposus (the soft centre of the disc breaches the annulus fibrosus (the tough exterior) and slips out of place.
 The gelatinous substance can press against the surrounding nerves and cause pain.
+If nerve structures are constricted more severely, this can cause disruptions in sensitivity and reduced strength or even paralysis.

 Osteoporosis